almariah/kube-sg/README.md

 ### Accessing from pod to external resources (kube-sg)

-Now, if access is required to other AWS resources from the pods within the smame VPC, then ingress rules should be added to security groups that is attached to these resources.
+Now, if access is required to other AWS resources from the pods within the same VPC, then ingress rules should be added to security groups that is attached to these resources.
 The rules will be very dynamic if it is restrictive and allow only IP addresses of specific pods.

 kube-sg will add, remove, update ingress rules form the specified security groups in pod templates based on annotations.
 To add ingress rules to specific security groups and ports: